AlexWaygood/ruff/crates/red_knot_python_semantic/resources/mdtest/annotations/invalid.md

     p: bar(),  # error: [invalid-type-form] "Function calls are not allowed in type expressions"
     q: int | f"foo",  # error: [invalid-type-form] "F-strings are not allowed in type expressions"
-    r: [1, 2, 3][1:2],  # error: [invalid-type-form] "Slices are not allowed in type expressions" ):
+    r: [1, 2, 3][1:2],  # error: [invalid-type-form] "Slices are not allowed in type expressions"
+    s: ...,  # error: [invalid-type-form] "Ellipsis literals are not allowed in this context in a type expression" ):
     reveal_type(a)  # revealed: Unknown
     reveal_type(b)  # revealed: Unknown